Goutham-Byteridge/Docker-CI/README.md

 ## Test &amp; Build

-Run your test cases to make sure that the code is working before it is being deployed.
+Run your test cases to make sure that the code is working as expected before it is being deployed.
 For this i&#39;ve created a file named &quot;Dockerfile&quot; and included some sample commands for testing and building NodeJS application.
 You can update the commands accordingly w.r.t the technology that you&#39;re using.

 The following command mentioned in bitbucket-pipelines.yml will execute the instructions in the Dockerfile and create a docker image